osmium-org/osmium/src/md/api.md

 ### Synopsis

 Get a list of loadouts matching a given query.
 JSON equivalent of the browse/search pages.
-Only public loadouts will be returned.
+May return account, corporation or alliance-only loadouts if the request is made from a logged-in session.
+Will never return hidden lodaouts.